UniversityOfPlymouthComputing/SoftwareEngineering/docs/level4/classes.md

 `'Rect::height': cannot access private member declared in class 'Rect'`

-To understand this, we now need to look at the class declaration.
+This error occurs because the member variable `height` cannot be accessed outside of the class.
+This rule is enforced by the **compiler**.
+To understand how this is done, we now need to look at the class declaration.

 ```C++
 class Rect